 According to "The Internet", the expression comes from Las Vegas Casinos in the 1970’s.
 At the time, the most common bet was $2.
 A chicken dinner could be had for just under $2.
 So if someone won $2 at one of the tables, they could buy a chicken dinner with it.
 The dealer would call out "Winner!
 Winner!
 Chicken Dinner!" to attract more people to her winning table.

 Have you ever heard or used this expression?
 Please let us know about it in the comments below.

 This article was posted on Tuesday, January 10th, 2017 at 5:26 pm and is filed under Australia, Countries & Cultures, England, English, Expressions, Languages, Questions, Readers Questions, USA, Winner, Winner, Chicken Dinner!, Words & Phrases.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.